A two stage approach for order and rack allocation with order backlog in a mobile rack environment

-Tables~\ref{O50_red}-\ref{O500_red} give the results for the same problems as considered in Tables~\ref{O50_nored}-\ref{O500_nored}, but now with rack reduction.
+Table~\ref{red} give detailed results for the same problems as considered in Table~\ref{nored}, but now with rack reduction.
 Recall from above that our rack reduction procedure reduces the number of racks that need to be considered and so we would expect a decrease in computation time as a result of this reduction.

-Comparing the results for~\cite{valle2021} and Strategy 1 we can again conclude that as problem size increases Strategy 1 performs better than the approach of~\cite{valle2021}.
-Here for $O \geq 150$ the results from Strategy 1 are better (on average) than those from~\cite{valle2021}.
+Comparing the results for~\cite{valle2021} and Strategy 1 we can conclude that with rack reduction as problem size increases Strategy 1 performs better than the approach of~\cite{valle2021}.
+Here for $O \geq 100$ the results from Strategy 1 are better (on average) than those from~\cite{valle2021}.
 For Strategies 2 and 3 we do see a decrease in computation time (considering both stages together). when we have rack reduction.